ASP.NET Data Access Overview

-ASP.NET includes several types of server controls that participate in the declarative data binding model, including data source controls, data-bound controls, and the query extender control.
-These controls manage the underlying tasks that are required by the stateless Web model in order to display and update data in ASP.NET Web pages.
-The controls let you add data-binding behavior to a page without having to understand details of the page request life cycle.
+ASP.NET includes two types of server controls that participate in the declarative data binding model: data source controls and data-bound controls.
+These controls manage the underlying tasks required by the stateless Web model for displaying and updating data in ASP.NET Web pages.
+As a result, you are not required to understand details of the page request lifecycle just to perform data binding.

 Data source controls are ASP.NET controls that manage the tasks of connecting to a data source and reading and writing data.
 Data source controls do not render any user interface, but instead act as an intermediary between a particular data store (such as a database, business object, or XML file) and other controls on the ASP.NET Web page.
 Data source controls enable rich capabilities for retrieving and modifying data, including querying, sorting, paging, filtering, updating, deleting, and inserting.
-Data source controls derive from ContextDataSource, which is the base class that provides the context type that data source controls use.
-This base class enables you to create data source controls that support data models such as Entity Framework and WCF Data Services.
+ASP.NET includes the following data source controls:

 Data source control

 Enables you to work with a Microsoft Access database.

 For more information, see AccessDataSource Web Server Control Overview.

 Enables you to use Language-Integrated Query (LINQ) in an ASP.NET Web page through declarative markup in order to retrieve and modify data from a data object.
 Supports automatic generation of select, update, insert, and delete commands.
 The control also supports sorting, filtering, and paging.

 Enables you to work with a business object or other class and create Web applications that rely on middle-tier objects to manage data.

 For more information, see ObjectDataSource Web Server Control Overview.

 Used with ASP.NET site navigation.
 For more information, see ASP.NET Site Navigation Overview.